Please Read How You Can Help Keep the Encyclopedia Free

 Theaetetus is puzzled by his own inability to answer Socrates' request for a definition of knowledge, and contrasts it with the ease with which he can provide mathematical definitions.
 He gives an example of a mathematical definition; scholars are divided about the aptness of the parallel between this, and what would be needed for a definition of knowledge.
 Socrates' response, when Theaetetus still protests his inability to define knowledge, is to compare himself to a midwife in a long and intricate analogy.

 Many ancient Platonists read the midwife analogy, and more recently Cornford 1935 has read it, as alluding to the theory of recollection.
-While we should not accept that suggestion, the midwife passage does tell us something important about how the Theaetetus is going to proceed.
+But it is better not to import metaphysical assumptions into the text without good reason, and it is hard to see what the reason would be beyond a determination to insist that Plato always maintained the theory of recollection.
+With or without this speculation, the midwife passage does tell us something important about how the Theaetetus is going to proceed.
 In line with the classification that the ancient editors set at the front of the dialogue, it is going to be peirastikos, an experimental dialogue.
 It will try out a number of suggestions about the nature of knowledge.
 As in the aporetic dialogues, there is no guarantee that any of these suggestions will be successful (and every chance that none of them will be).

 So read, the midwife passage can also tell us something important about the limitations of the Theaetetus' inquiry.
 The limitations of the inquiry are the limitations of the main inquirers, and neither (the historical) Socrates nor Theaetetus was a card-carrying adherent of Plato's theory of Forms.
 Perhaps the dialogue brings us only as far as the threshold of the theory of Forms precisely because, on Socratic principles, one can get no further.
 To get beyond where the Theaetetus leaves off, you have to be a Platonist.
 (For book-length developments of this reading of the Theaetetus, see Sedley 2004 and Chappell 2005.)